Visual Expert Web Installation Guide

 Create Application Pool and Site

-• Select the Site → Under the IIS section → Open Authentication → Enable Windows Authorization.
+• Select the Site → Under the IIS section → Open Authentication → Enable Windows Authentication.

 Open VE Web Authentication